 ATTENTION YOUNG MUSICIANS

-A limited number of scholarships are available.
-Complete the scholarship application (coming soon), attach a statement of need and email to firstname.lastname@example.org.
+A limited number of youth scholarships are available.
+Complete the scholarship application (.docx or .pdf), including a statement of need, and submit in person, by mail or email to firstname.lastname@example.org.
 Young musicians are included in all of the classes.
 In addition, there are youth competitions at the Tommy Jarrell Festival and the Mount Airy Fiddlers Convention.

 The retreat schedule for all three days is below.
 You may also download a one-page version that includes instructors for each class or lab.